francostramana/lamp-docker/README.md

 ## Getting started

 The app must be in the same directory level that this repo.
-E.g.

-root
-| docker/
-|_ index.php

 TO BE CONTINUED...